 That doesn't mean commercial paneling is impossible.
 It means the lanes to commercial in-network status go through specific mechanics: the Big Four payer processes, third-party billing networks, single-case agreements, incident-to billing, and the claim-coding details that determine whether a covered benefit actually pays.

-This article is the operational playbook.
+This is the playbook for the commercial lane.
 The companion piece, How IBCLCs Get In-Network Insurance Coverage, is the overall framework that places commercial paneling among the five in-network lanes.
+Pair it with the IBCLC State Licensure and Medicaid Map for state-specific context.
 For adjacent reading, see the IBCLC Billing Guide for CPT and superbill mechanics, and Starting Your IBCLC Private Practice for the legal and operational setup that needs to be in place before a payer application is worth filing.

 Before you apply: the universal enrollment file